Cart

 3. Open the beer faucet quickly and fully.
 Opening the faucet halfway will cause foam.
 Once you've filled the glass, close the faucet quickly.

-4. When pouring, we suggest that you tilt the glass slightly so you can pour it gently down the side of the glass.
-For more on dispensing, check out our blog post on How to Pour a Perfect Pint.
+4. When pouring, we suggest that you tilt the glass slightly to pour it gently down the side of the glass.
+For more tips on dispensing, check out our blog post on How to Pour a Perfect Pint.

 5. Keep your beer system clean!
-We recommend flushing your draft lines with a good rinse every time you change your keg.
-This is the easiest way to make sure that you’re pouring nothing but crisp, tasty beer.
+We recommend flushing your draft lines with a good rinse whenever you change your keg.
+This is the easiest way to ensure you pour nothing but crisp, tasty beer.
 Stock up on beer line cleaning supplies and kits here.

 Ready to make your refrigerator into a kegerator?
 Shop Kegerator Conversion Kits